Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Book.md

 Enter the corresponding contra account for each partial booking.

 - *Receipt1*
-Enter a receipt 1 value for each partial booking.
-This field can be modified, if necessary.
+Enter a receipt 1 value for each partial booking, if necessary.
+This field can be modified.

 - *Receipt2*
-Enter a receipt 2 value for each partial booking.
-This field can be modified, if necessary.
+Enter a receipt 2 value for each partial booking, if necessary.
+This field can be modified.

 - *Date*
 This field cannot be modified.